(734) 327 4079 info@ansight.com

 The wavelength band of 200-280 nm of UV-C radiation can destroy the reproduction ability of microorganisms including viruses, bacteria, and fungi.
 The UV-C dose, which is the product of the UV-C irradiance and the residence time of the microbes in the UV-C field, is the most crucial factor that affects the efficacy of upper-room UVGI systems.
 Several factors related to the UV fixtures, HVAC layout, and the resulting airflow flow patterns can affect the performance of upper-room UVGI applications.
 This study systematically evaluates the impact of UV-C intensities on the effectiveness of an upper room UVGI system using the Computational Fluid Dynamics (CFD) analyses.

 This present study was performed with the same HVAC configuration with a single 4-way supply diffuser and a single return grille which could have limited the residence time of airborne pathogens in the upper room zone of high UV-C intensity.
 A further investigation is necessary to evaluate the impact of airflow patterns on the performance of UVGI systems.
-It should be noted that each space is unique, and therefore, the impact various factors that affect the performance of UV-C systems should be evaluated by performing such CFD analyses.
 These studies demonstrate that CFD analyses can help optimize the performance of UVGI systems and minimize the probability of infection in indoor spaces.

 Fill the following form to download